tpo/little_shell_scripts/README.md

 ### psa

 usage: psa [pattern]
-       psa --help

     Show all processes in full detail (ps auxw) excluding kernel processes.
 If a pattern is given, then the process list is grep'ed with that pattern.
 ### ssh-update-config

 usage: ssh-update-config